bitrix24/b24restdocs/api-reference/lists/elements/lists-element-update.md

 {% endlist %}

-### How to Upload a File to a File Type Field (Disk)
+### How to Upload a File in a File Type Field (Drive)

 1. Use the REST API of the disk module: `disk.folder.uploadfile` and `disk.storage.uploadfile`.
 In the response when uploading these files, you will receive `"ID": 290`.
-2. Get the list of `ID`s of uploaded files.
+2. Get the list of uploaded file `IDs`.
 3. Using the REST API of the lists module, add files to the required field.
-If the field already has attached files, you need to get the previous values from [lists.element.get](./lists-element-get.md) and pass them along with the new ones.
+If the field already has attached files, you need to retrieve the previous values from [lists.element.get](./lists-element-get.md) and pass them along with the new ones.

 {% list tabs %}